YamahJaleel/Luma/FIREBASE_INTEGRATION.md

 # Firebase Integration Guide

-This guide explains how to integrate Firebase into your Luma app for backend functionality.
+This guide explains how to integrate Firebase for backend functionality.

 ## Installation